In the photo, the bicycle racer in full Tour de France-style gear is on a hill so steep the wheels are aligned with diagonal corners of the frame.

 Bult's career started in the Washington, D.C., area, at the Smithsonian Institution and The Institute for Genomic Research (now known as the J. Craig Venter Institute).

-"I was really fortunate in the opportunities I had in Washington," Bult relates.
+"I was really fortunate in the opportunities I had in Washington," Bult recalls.
 "I got to work on some really groundbreaking, landmark genomics projects.
 But I was spending two and a half hours a day commuting, and working very long hours, and there wasn't time for anything else."

 When she moved to Bar Harbor, Maine, in 1997 to join The Jackson Laboratory's faculty, Bult decided to put work and life in better balance.